FirstLegoLeague/director/readme.md

 - run it: `peerjs -p 9020`
 - start a local server: `static -p 9030 -a 0.0.0.0`
 - open `director.html` on a computer
-- open `send.html` on another computer with webcam on the same network
+- open `send.html` on another computer with webcam on the same network, adjust peer host in html to match the ip of the peer server
+- select "remote" in the director page and enter the peer key of the remote host (default: `test1`)
+- refresh the `send.html` page

+It is a bit clumsy and needs a lot of work still.
+But it is a start.

 ## Development